apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

 There are two ways to configure the DolphinScheduler development environment, standalone mode and normal mode

 * [Standalone mode](#dolphinscheduler-standalone-quick-start): **Recommended**，more convenient to build development environment, it can cover most scenes.
-* [Normal mode](#dolphinscheduler-normal-mode): Separate server master, worker, api, logger, which can cover more test environments than standalone, and it is more like production environment in real life.
+* [Normal mode](#dolphinscheduler-normal-mode): Separate server master, worker, api, which can cover more test environments than standalone, and it is more like production environment in real life.

 ## DolphinScheduler Standalone Quick Start